 All information (whether in text or photographs) is supplied in good faith but should not be relied upon as being a statement of representation or fact.GOT AN EVENT TO SHARE?
 It's free to post your events on What's On Glasgow, click here to find out more!

 Want to be the first to hear about what's happening in Glasgow?
-Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!Avant-pop from musician, composer, and producer Arthur Jeffes and his Penguin Cafe ensemble, will bring their winter tour to Mackintosh Queen's Cross on Thursday 20th November!
+Follow us on Facebook and join the What's On Scotland Group!Avant-pop from musician, composer, and producer Arthur Jeffes and his Penguin Cafe ensemble, will bring their winter tour to Mackintosh Queen's Cross on Thursday 20th November!

 READ MORE